 Of the 18 patients from the printing company, 13 underwent surgical resection for their bile duct cancer.
 Unfortunately, patients with bile duct cancer seem to have a high incidence of postoperative complications, such as intra‐abdominal infection.
 This might be related to damage to the bile ducts, including chronic bile duct injury and precancerous or preinvasive lesions.
 Epidemiological studies have suggested 1,2‐dichloropropane and dichloromethane be causative agents for bile duct cancer, whether exposure occurs in occupational settings on under any other circumstances.

-Exposure to dioxins, which were present on military bases such as Camp Lejeune as a result of burn pits, can also lead to bile duct cancer.
 According to a study from the World Journal of Gastroenterology, environmental toxins such as dioxin and vinyl chloride, a solvent that was lurking in the drinking water at Camp Lejeune, are known to be responsible for some cases of bile duct cancer.
 Nitrosamines, which result from various chemical reactions, are also potent carcinogens for biliary cancer, according to researchers.